quora

 Screening numerous customers on a daily basis often becomes a challenge for enterprises.
 Performing quick and efficient search operations through the sheer amount of watchlists is time-consuming which directly impacts the experience during user onboarding procedures.

 While fulfilling AML compliance is mandatory for financial institutions, they need to come up with quick and efficient solutions to address this problem.
-Shufti Pro offers automated AML screening solutions to quickly identify high-risk customers, so your businesses can categorise them according to different risk profiles, ultimately reducing illegitimate and suspicious entities from associating with businesses.
+Shufti offers automated AML screening solutions to quickly identify high-risk customers, so your businesses can categorise them according to different risk profiles, ultimately reducing illegitimate and suspicious entities from associating with businesses.

 Suggested Reads: